CephalofairGames/frosthaven-faq/index.md

 **What are Challenges?
 Should I be using them?** While you shuffle the Challenge deck during game setup, they are not supposed to be used until the mechanic for them is unlocked.
 You will know when you're able to start including them in your game, and what they do.
 While their existence is not a spoiler, their purpose and contents are.

-**General note on single vs. multi-target attacks** - [o]**If a Challenge refers to single-target attacks, but a monster consumes an element to make them AoE or multi-target, what happens?** The timing of monsters' elemental consumption (specifically, before the first monster's turn) means their attack abilities all become multi-target or AoE before any of them can take their turn.
-They are no longer valid for modification by the Challenge.[/o]
+**General note on single vs. multi-target attacks** - <span class="hidden">**If a Challenge refers to single-target attacks, but a monster consumes an element to make them AoE or multi-target, what happens?** The timing of monsters' elemental consumption (specifically, before the first monster's turn) means their attack abilities all become multi-target or AoE before any of them can take their turn.
+They are no longer valid for modification by the Challenge.</span>

-**Barbed** - [o]The "undamaged" condition is evaluated at the start of the attack.[/o]
+**Barbed** - <span class="hidden">The "undamaged" condition is evaluated at the start of the attack.</span>

-**Keep Watch** - [o]This is intended to affect both players and summons.
-Objectives do not take turns, and therefore all your attacks against them would be at Disadvantage.[/o]
+**Keep Watch** - <span class="hidden">This is intended to affect both players and summons.
+Objectives do not take turns, and therefore all your attacks against them would be at Disadvantage.</span>

 ## 5.0 Outpost General Questions
 **How does the Prosperity track work?
 What are the grey boxes?
 Do I need to check the big boxes with numbers?** The grey boxes are just there for help counting; they appear every 5 boxes.
 You need to mark off the big box with a number inside to actually increase to that Prosperity.